richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#4.md

-# qStudio/PRQL Quick Start #4 - More Transforms
+# QStudio/PRQL Quick Start #4 - More Transforms

-PRQL has more _transforms_ (statements) that modify a table as it passes through its pipeline.
+PRQL ("prequel") has more _transforms_ (statements) that modify a table as it passes through its pipeline.
 _Much of the discussion below comes from the
 [PRQL Reference Tutorial](https://prql-lang.org/book/tutorial/relations.html)_